dncrht/paperclip-imgur/README.md

 ## Installation

-First of all, install my (Imgur API gem)[https://github.com/dncrht/imgur].
+First of all, install my [Imgur API gem](https://github.com/dncrht/imgur).

 Clone this project, build the gem and install it: